How it's made

 Serious fun

-Our strategy is pretty simple.
-If we like it (a lot), we will do it.
-And if not, we will politely say no. Meaning we are only limited by our own personal taste and our network.
-To be honest, this attitude helped us to surround us with a crazy amount of like minded people.
-And that has been the most gratifying element of our journey.
+Our product is the result of a creative process.
+It’s all about the people who use and work with Tomasu.
+They help shape us, our team and our product.
+Whether you’re a multiple Michelin-star chef, journalist, researcher, student, farmer, artist, or hobby enthusiast… the door is open to everyone.
+We love to share what we have and what we don’t have, because those interactions are crucial in fueling our curiosity.
+Our strategy is pretty simple: if we like it (a lot), we’ll do it.
+And if not, we’ll politely say no. It means we’re only limited by our own personal taste and network.
+To be honest, this attitude has helped us surround ourselves with a crazy amount of like-minded people.
+It’s safe to say that this has been the most gratifying element of our journey.